Karimnagar Municipal Corporation: Demographics

 The city of Karimnagar is spread over an area of 50 km2.
 It has a population of more than 300,000.
 According to the election commission of Telangana, the city has a total of 272,692 voters for 2020 Municipal Corporation of Karimnagar elections.

 Administration

 Karimnagar municipal corporation has a total of 60 divisions with an average of 4,550 voters in each.
 Karimnagar is headed by an elected Mayor and a Municipal Commissioner appointed by the State Government.
 Municipal Corporation of Karimnagar is part of the Satavahana Urban Development Authority.

 Politics

+The major municipal news in 2005 was the upgrade of Karimnagar town from a municipality to a Municipal Corporation.